LeBoldus-Lab/hoboR/docs/_posts/2024-04-05-how-to-use-hobor.md

 ## Get plots

-Here, I provide a guide to `ggplot` the weather data, for one and two variables.
-This way you have more control about the style, color and format of your data.
+An example to get `ggplot` with the weather data, for one and two variables.
+Using third party packages the user has more control about the style, color and format of the data.

 ```R
 library(ggplot2)